lilyl3/memoryGame/README.md

 5. Story Builder / Admin Service – allows educators or creators to add new stories dynamically; also a potential separate service in the future.

 ### Jenkins
 Automate unit tests by creating a webhook in GitHub.
-Use ngrok to expose a public URL.
+Use ngrok to expose a public URL that maps to http://localhost:8080.